coreweave/tensorizer/README.md

 functions.
-How long a model takes to load is a major factor in the latency of KNative scale-up. `tensorizer` is a tool to serialize models and their associated tensors into a single file that can be loaded quickly and efficiently off a HTTP/HTTPS or S3 endpoint.
+How long a model takes to load is a major factor in the latency of KNative scale-up. `tensorizer` is a tool to serialize models and their associated tensors into a single file that can be loaded quickly and efficiently off an HTTP/HTTPS or S3 endpoint.

 By not embedding the model in the container image, we can reduce the container image size and the time it takes to load the model.
-This is especially important for models that are large in size, such as [EleutherAI/gpt-neox-20B](https://huggingface.co/EleutherAI/gpt-neox-20B) that weight in at `~40GB`.
+This is especially important for models that are large in size, such as [EleutherAI/gpt-neox-20B](https://huggingface.co/EleutherAI/gpt-neox-20B) that weighs in at `~40GB`.

 This decoupling of the model from the container image also allows us to update the model without having to rebuild the container image.
 This allows